In Yakima’s apple industry, the surging COVID-19 pandemic has brought a wave of cases, and labor strife

 Safer conditions

 This spring, as the coronavirus reached the warehouse workforce, managers scrambled to improve safety.
-They installed barriers between workers who were to close together, improved cleaning procedures and tried to secure personal protective gear, although some warehouses struggled with weeks of delays in receiving shipments.
+They installed barriers between workers who were too close together, improved cleaning procedures and tried to secure personal protective gear, although some warehouses struggled with weeks of delays in receiving shipments.

 Local health district officials, who have made a series of consultation visits to the warehouses, say there now appears to be enough masks, including washable cloth masks provided this month by state government.
 They also noted an increase in protection and increased social distancing.
 “We have been very impressed with the ingenuity,” said Mary Cowan, a Yakima County Health District environmental health specialist.